-#BOSSIPSounds: SANGIN’ Soulstress Morgan Reilly Delivers Vibey Visuals For “Genuinely”
+#BOSSIPSounds: SANGIN’ Soulstress Morgan Reilly Delivers Vibey Visuals For Sultry Single “Genuinely”

 “I actually have a background in musical theater, that’s what I really started doing.
 My dream, when I was very small, was to be on Broadway and I still have that dream.
 Deep down in my heart that would be really cool.
 Ideally, I would want to do it with a musical.”

-With undeniable talent and Grammy-winning writer Manuel Seal on her side, she’s destined for success in a soulless genre begging for her voice.
+With undeniable vocal chops and Grammy-winning writer Manuel Seal on her side, she’s destined for success in a soulless genre begging for her everything.

 Stream Morgan’s music here and follow her journey to stardom on Instagram here.